grafana/faro-web-sdk/docs/sources/developer/architecture/initialization.md

 ### 1. Unpatched Console

-The first component that is initialized is the unpatched console.
-This is needed because it is needed by the internal logger component.
-By default, the unpatched console is initialized with the global `console` object but it can be overwritten by the user if is provided in the config object.
+The first component that is initialized is the unpatched console because it is needed because it is needed by the internal logger component.
+By default, the unpatched console is initialized with the global `console` object but it can be overwritten by the user if it is provided in the config object.

 ### 2. Internal Logger

-The internal logger is initialized immediate after the unpatched console but before anything else happens because it is needed to print out debug messages.
+The internal logger is initialized immediately after the unpatched console but before anything else happens because it is needed to print out debug messages.
 The internal logger relies on the unpatched console and not on the `console` object because the latter can be overwritten by instrumentations and we don't want to send those debug messages as signals.